Flybell/Fan-Illusion/README.md

 In the absence of motion signals, we can still "track" and perceive an object as moving  (e.g., when a car is moving through a tunnel or when a rolling ball is temporarily occuluded by a tree trunk).
 The ability to track is highly contingent on the ability to attend to the object being tracked.
 When there are too many objects to track, attention load or capacity is depleted and the ability to track deteriorates.

 Here's an example.
 In this demo, the motion capture illusion is much weaker.

-Stare at the blade as it moves.
+I want you to really STARE at the blade as it moves.

 We seem to be able to successfully track the moving blade as it transpasses the stationary blades.

 ![Image of single blade moving across multiple blades](gifs/6x1.gif)

 Compare this again to the "radial" version of the famous Stepping Feet illusion.